Ashutosh-7Singh/DevTinder/devTinder_Backend/homework.md

 * Order of the routes matter a lot baby
 * Install Postman app and make a workspace/collection and test API
 * Write logic to handle GET,POST,PATHC DELETE API's Calls and test them on Postman
+* Explore routnig and use of ?,*,(), in the routes
+* Use of regex in routes /a/,/.2abc